KittyGiraudel/site/_posts/2014-01-15-sass-string-to-number.md

 ## Dealing with decimal dot

 Making sure we can convert floats and doubles took me a couple of minutes.
-I couldn't find a way to deal with numbers once the decimal dot has been found.
+I couldn’t find a way to deal with numbers once the decimal dot has been found.
 I always ended up with a completely wrong result until I find a tricky way.

 ```scss
 @function number($string) {